luwis93choi/Multi-View-Monocular-Visual-Odometry/README.md

 > For an unknown reason, pyrealsense2 is installed at /usr/local/lib/python3.6 for python3 and /usr/local/lib/python2.7 for python2.This does not change even if -DBUILD_EXECUTABLE is changed. <br><br>
 > As a result, it is recommend to append /usr/local/lib/python3.6 for python3 and /usr/local/lib/python2.7 for python2 as an easy solution. <br><br>
-> Updating PYTHONPATH environment variable is an alternative method for importing pyrealsense2.
-However, in Jetson Nano, this does not seem to work well <br>
+> Updating PYTHONPATH environment variable (export PYTHONPATH=$PYTHONPATH:/usr/local/lib) is an alternative method for importing pyrealsense2.
+However, in Jetson Nano, this does not seem to work well with this method. <br>